Berlin-to-Kitchener name change: Organization of the referendum

 Most at the meeting endorsed the resolution with only one member voting against it.
 L. J. Breithaupt attended the meeting and spoke against the resolution, arguing that any name change would have no effect on British victory in the war and that any proposal of changing the city name should instead be put to a popular vote.
 In his diary he called the event, "an epoch making meeting".
-On 21 February, organizers of the resolution brought a petition with 1,080 signatures to the city council calling for the name change.
+On February 21, organizers of the resolution brought a petition with 1,080 signatures to the city council calling for the name change.
 City council voted in favour of petitioning Ontario's Legislative Assembly to have the city's name changed and to possibly amalgamate with Waterloo.
 Businessmen and community leaders wrote letters to the Berlin News Record arguing for and against the name change.
 Many arguments turned toward ad hominem.
 At an early March meeting manufacturers and businessmen pushed for the name change.
 Those opposing the change were threatened with boycotts.
 The city council offered a reward for the most suitable replacement name and received thousands of suggestions by the end of March.
-On 4 April, Berlin's delegation appeared before the Ontario's Legislative Assembly's Private Bills Committee.
+On April 4, Berlin's delegation appeared before the Ontario's Legislative Assembly's Private Bills Committee.
 The committee voted to not report the bill to the Legislature out of fears that violence would break-out in Berlin as a result.
 Returning to Berlin unsuccessful, the delegation formed a British League "to promote British Sentiments in the community".
-On 14 April, the league passed their own resolution imploring the city council to protest their treatment at Ontario's Legislative Assembly.
+On April 14, the league passed their own resolution imploring the city council to protest their treatment at Ontario's Legislative Assembly.
 The council passed the resolution, including in it an amendment that allowed them to hold a referendum over the issue.
-During a 24 April meeting, the council voted to hold a referendum on 19 May.
+During an April 24 meeting, the council voted to hold a referendum on May 19.

 Most Berliners expressed little interest in the campaign but those who did found it intense.
 Archivist Barbara Wilson states: "Many Berliners, including Mayor J. E. Hett, saw no real purpose in changing Berlin's name, but to oppose the change-the-name movement actively in February [1916] would have led to more charges of disloyalty and pro-Germanism."
 The Berlin Telegraph supported the name change while the Berlin News Record opposed.
 Both papers ran pieces and advertisements arguing their positions.
-Tensions continued to rise, culminating on 5 May when 30 soldiers entered and ransacked the Acadian Club in Waterloo.
+Tensions continued to rise, culminating on May 5 when 30 soldiers entered and ransacked the Acadian Club in Waterloo.
 Canada's Minister of Justice, Charles Doherty, refused to reimburse the club for the damages, explaining that doing so would engender further racial disharmony.
 William Breithaupt, head of Berlin's library board and the president of the Waterloo Historical Society, was outspoken in his opposition to the name change.
 Throughout the campaign he received threatening letters and found the phone lines to his house cut.

 Voting and results

-Three days after the referendum, residents see members of the 118th Battalion off at the Berlin station, 22 May 1916.
+Three days after the referendum, residents see members of the 118th Battalion off at the Berlin station, May 22, 1916.
 The soldiers' absence reduced tensions in the city.